 Welcome to the LOUISE BROOKS SOCIETY™, a pioneering fan site and online archive dedicated to the life & times of the silent film star Louise Brooks (1906 – 1985).
 A famed beauty & Jazz Age celebrity, the actress is best known for her bobbed hair as well as for her legendary role as Lulu in the 1929 silent movie, Pandora’s Box.
 Launched online in 1995, the Louise Brooks Society (or LBS) celebrates this multifaceted personality who was not only an acclaimed actress, but also a Denishawn dancer, Ziegfeld Follies showgirl, and later the bestselling author of Lulu in Hollywood.
 Once nearly forgotten, Brooks has emerged from obscurity to become a 20th century icon, and 21st century muse.
 At some 250+ pages and growing, this site has it all.

 The mission of the LBS is to honor the actress by stimulating interest in her life, films and legacy….
-The filmography found here is the most detailed ever compiled on Brooks (surpassing both IMDb & AFI).
-The are also articles and ephemera, image galleries, slide-shows, a biography, chronology, videos, trivia, links, and more.
-This information rich website is just one of the many things we do — along with conducting research, writing articles and essays, curating exhibits, sponsoring events, and helping with the preservation of Brooks’ films.
-The LBS keeps a long-running BLOG (since 2002), helped bring both Lulu in Hollywood and the definitive biography of Brooks by Barry Paris back into print, and, has PUBLISHED five books, with more in the works.
-The LBS is a community, both an educational fan site and home to a virtual fan club of like-minded individuals.
+The filmography found here is the most detailed ever compiled on Brooks (surpassing both IMDb & AFI in detail).
+The are also articles and ephemera, image galleries, a biography, chronology, slide-shows, videos, trivia, links, and more.
+This information rich website is just one of the many things we do — along with conducting research, writing articles, curating exhibits, sponsoring events, and helping with the preservation of Brooks’ films.
+The LBS keeps a long-running BLOG (since 2002), helped bring both Lulu in Hollywood and the definitive biography of Brooks by Barry Paris back into print, and, it has PUBLISHED five books, with more in the works!
+The LBS is an educational site and home to a virtual fan club of like-minded individuals.
 Explore the LBS and all that it has to offer.
 And please consider supporting its efforts!
-Visitors to the LBS come from more than 50 countries on six continents — a world wide web of silent film fans and Brooks enthusiasts.
 More about the LBS, including its mission statement and history, can be found on its ABOUT page.
-[The Louise Brooks Society™ is proud to be a retrosite where accuracy and authenticity matters.
-As such, the LBS is a clickbait, colorized, and A.I. free zone.]
+The Louise Brooks Society operates with the written consent of the Estate of Louise Brooks (Louise Brooks Heirs, LC) and have its permission to use the name and likeness of the actress.
+The Louise Brooks Society™ is proud to be a retrosite where accuracy and authenticity matters.
+As such, the LBS is a clickbait, colorized, and A.I. free zone.

 Thomas Gladysz